Captain of Professional Standards Jason Kennedy

 In 2005 he was appointed as the Commander of the South Metro Drug Task Force.
 He served in this capacity until 2008 when he returned to the Sheriff’s Office as the Commander of the Office of Professional Standards.
 He reported to the Sheriff and was responsible for Internal Affairs, Hiring, Training, Human Resources, and Accreditation.

 On August 2, 2010, he was promoted to Captain and transferred to the Detentions Division.
 In Detentions, he was responsible for the entire jail facility, court operations, and transports.
 During his tenure as the Detentions Captain, the Douglas County Sheriff’s Office was awarded its first-ever American Correctional Association (ACA) Accreditation award and the second National Correctional Health Care Certification (NCHCC) award.

 Captain Kennedy attend the 263rd Session of the FBI National Academy (FBI NA) in March of 2016.
-Attending the FBI NA was an incredible opportunity that he continues to be humbled by the knowledge, dedication, and sacrifice of those who participated in with him from around the Nation as well as the many international peers.
+Attending the FBI NA was an incredible opportunity he continues to be humbled by the knowledge, dedication, and sacrifice of those who participated with him from around the Nation as well as the many international peers.

 Captain Kennedy has served on the Arapahoe County Community Corrections Board and was on the Board of Directors for Arapahoe Douglas Mental Health Network for many years.